We're taking kids to an amazing new place. It's called outside.

-Summer is here!
-It is a time to get outside to explore and connect with our natural world.
-Here are some ideas to get you started on your summertime outdoor adventures.
+Summer is fast approaching!
+Here are some ideas to get you started on your summer outdoor adventures.
 These activities are both fun and educational and for kids of any age.
 There is sure to be something that will capture the interests of everyone!

-Plant a garden!
-Now that the weather is warm, the time is perfect to get your hands a little dirty and plant some native species.
+Now that it’s warm, it’s the perfect time to get your hands a little dirty and plant some native species!
 Plant vegetables or see what kind of pollinators you can attract with different flowers.
-These beautiful native flowers are great for attracting butterflies, bees and even hummingbirds to your garden: cardinal flower, bee balm and purple coneflowers.
-Pollinators are vital to humans and nature, so let’s help them out!

 Watch the Clouds